stschiff/compPopGenWorkshop2019_docs/contents/02_bam_files/bam_files.rst

    Run ``samtools view /data/bam/workshop1.bam | cut -f 3``.
 What does this column of the SAM format mean?

 ``tr``
-  This command (for "transpose") will substitute a set of characters by a diffent characters.
+  This command (for "transpose") will substitute a set of characters by diffent characters.
 For instance, ``tr 'ABC' 'abc'`` will substitute all occurrences of A, B or C by a, b and c, respectively.
+The command can also delete characters. ``tr -d "N"`` will for instance delete all occurrences of "N" from the input.

 ``grep``
   grep will only print lines matching a specific pattern.
 Example: ``grep AAAACCCC`` will print all lines containing "AAAACCCC". ``grep "^Word"`` will print lines starting with "Word".